 - Salt to taste

-- Wash the bell peppers and wipe with a kitchen towel.
+- Wash the bell peppers and wipe them with a kitchen towel.
 Apply any oil on the skin of the bell peppers.

 - Rotate the peppers a few times during the roasting process.
 Remove the peppers when slightly blackened from all the sides.

-- In a blender, blend roasted peppers, boiled chickpeas, sesame seeds, garlic, olive oil, lemon juice, roasted cumin powder, salt and red chili powder to make a smooth paste.
+- In a high-speed blender, blend roasted peppers, cooked chickpeas, sesame seeds, garlic, olive oil, lemon juice, roasted cumin powder, salt, and red chili powder to make a smooth paste.
 Add little water if required.